confucianfighter/mamba-2.8b-hf-breakdown/README.md

 I included the config file for this model in the model folder.
 I also included full config further below.

-### Here's what I gather so far:
+### Functional Description

 We are using a 2560 dimensional model, tokenization occurs elsewhere within the huggingface ecosystem, all the MambaLMHead class needs to know is vocab size and model dimensions and it initializes and stores the learned embeddings of each token.

 So during inference, it takes a token ID, looks up the embedding, and performs normalization on it (RMSNorm in our case)

 Each block first takes in as many 2560 dimensional embeddings as are available in the sequence.
 Either the token embeddings or all outputs in the sequence given from the previous block.
-The blocks, are not parallelizeable because their inputs are dependent on the outputs of the previous block.
+The blocks, are not parallelizeable because their inputs are dependent on the outputs of the previous block, but most operations on the available sequence are parallizable.
+But in the step function, sequence length is one and only the previous state and previous 4 convolutional inputs are stored.

-Those outputs are the size of d_model, which in our case is 2560.
+Those embeddings are the size of d_model, which in our case is 2560.

 Most processing within the block are done on a projection of double the model dimensions.
 But the first projection is quadruple, each  input is projected to a 10,240 dimensional vector, half representing x and half representing z.
 10,240 is double the inner dimensions of the model (5120)

 the z half is left alone, though.
-It is later used to gate the final state output with the swish function during the non parallel part of the state updates swish is sigmoid of x times x, so picture sigmoid of x times x times z.
+It is later used to gate the final state output with the swish function during the non parallel part of the state update.
+Swish is sigmoid of x times x, so picture sigmoid of z times z times x.

 From there there is a matrix of learned weights the size of d_conv (4) and inner dimensions (5120).
 This convolution is performed depthwise along the last four 5120 dimensional embeddings in the sequence, such that there is a separate and unique convolution for each of 5120 channels.
 The convolution is taken as a simple dot product of 4 values at each channel.